Eric D. Dawson

 Corrum Capital Management

-Jonathan Mandle is the board chairman for Peace First.
-He began working with Peace First in 2004.
-Jonathan is a Partner and portfolio manager with Corrum Capital Management.
+Jonathan Mandle began working with Peace First in 2004.
+He is a Partner and portfolio manager with Corrum Capital Management.
 Previously, he was a portfolio manager at the University of California, Office of the Treasurer of the Regents and began his career as an analyst at Fidelity Investments.
 He currently serves on the board of Peace First, is an adjunct professor at the University of San Francisco, and is an Investment Committee member for the Silicon Valley Community Foundation.
 He received a BS and an MBA from Boston College and is a CFA Charterholder.
 Jonathan lives in the San Francisco Bay Area with his wife, Stephanie, and their three daughters.

 Peace First Fellow